SimonPop/LinkIt/README.md

 ## 🛣️ Roadmap

-1. Add random initialization to nodes.
-2. Reload graph automatically at every question-answer.
+- Reload graph automatically at every question-answer.
 (Currently, the player needs to refresh it using the graph button).
-3. Allow to re-center the graph using the graph button (Currently, it only allows to refresh the graph).
+- Allow to re-center the graph using the graph button (Currently, it only allows to refresh the graph).
-4. Adding color for each node per category or marking if they are target or intermediate nodes.
-5. Package into Docker using `docker-compose` for both front and back to be deployed together.
+- Package into Docker using `docker-compose` for both front and back to be deployed together.
-6. Add a replay button.
-7. Add secondary objective.
+- Add secondary objective.